Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Initiative.md

 > [!Example]- Example: Initiative in Action
 > Ash and Tayla are playing Ironsworn in co-op mode without a GM.
 They are helping defend a village against a raider attack.
 They come across two raiders in the longhouse.
 >
-> Both of them make the Enter the Fray move (page 78).
+> Both of them make the [[Enter the Fray]] move.
 This is the move that triggers combat.
 Per the description of this move, the situation and their intent determines what stat to use for the roll.
 The raiders aren’t aware of them yet, and Ash wants to use this to their advantage and get a shot or two off with his bow.
 He’ll roll +shadow.
 Tayla, meanwhile, is eager to wade into the fight.
 She rolls with +heart, caution be damned.
 >
 > Ash rolls a strong hit, and gains initiative.
 Tayla rolls a weak hit.
 >